On the Governance Functions of Proper Benchmarking

 Note that the benchmark’s calculation percentages match the Investment Policy Statement’s strategic target weights, and the benchmarks are good representatives of each broad asset class being strategically allocated to.
 The intimate link between the client’s IPS and the portfolio’s benchmark is preserved with this calculation methodology.
 The benchmark represents the policy and therefore the client’s objectives.

 We have sometimes seen more granular strategic benchmarks, both in the Strategic Policy Target documented in the IPS and the benchmark that flows from it (for example, 30% large-cap US equity and 10% small-cap US equity, rather than 40% US equity).
-We suggest that the proper framing for this decision is whether the allocation is truly strategic.
-If the strategic policy decision is to have 40% of the portfolio in US equity, then the benchmark should represent that decision.
-If the strategic policy decision is to have a 30%/10% mix of large- and small-cap US equities, then both the IPS policy target and the benchmark should reflect that objective.
-On the other hand, if the large/small-cap portfolio mix is an implementation decision rather than a strategic policy, then it should not be captured in the benchmark.
+We suggest that the proper framing for this decision is whether the allocation is truly a “policy” allocation.
+If the policy decision is to have 40% of the portfolio in US equity, then the benchmark should represent that decision.
+If the policy decision is to have a 30%/10% mix of large- and small-cap US equities, then both the IPS policy target and the benchmark should reflect that objective.
+On the other hand, if the large/small-cap portfolio mix is an implementation decision rather than a policy, then it should not be captured in the benchmark.
+It should be expressed instead as performance differences between the portfolio and the policy benchmark.

 If the goal is to assess a discretionary advisor’s implementation of a client’s investment policy, a portfolio’s benchmark should match the simplest-possible implementation of the Investment Policy’s strategic target.
 It is possible to make a benchmark more complicated than this, but not possible to make it better.